shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/08_test_doubles_everywhere.md

 This is actually a flavor of the implementation vs. behavior problem.

-There are some differences, but essentially, it’s the same category of issues - tests that use test doubles are not as good at catching bugs, and sometimes they fail even though the code is correct, causing all that extra work.
+There are some differences, but essentially, it's the same category of issues - tests that use test doubles are not as good at catching bugs, and sometimes they fail even though the code is correct, causing all that extra work.

 So, test doubles - use, with caution.

 The question is - how do we avoid the pitfalls?
-And I’ll suggest a couple of ideas
+And I'll suggest a couple of ideas

 First - code design.
 So important.

-Try to design so you can test a lot of functionality effectively, with fast unit tests, that don’t need test doubles.
+Try to design so you can test a lot of functionality effectively, with fast unit tests, that don't need test doubles.
 Not ALWAYS possible, but a lot of times it is.

-Another thing is to choose which test double you’re working with.
+Another thing is to choose which test double you're working with.
 And I suggest to mostly use fakes.

 A fake behaves like your dependency, but fast.